 I am not a military veteran like some of my friends here, but I am a big fan of military games and simulators and I'm proud to help run a place like this for veterans and non-veterans alike to enjoy military games on clean servers.
 I am disabled and frequently absent, but I distract myself with dedicated activities at VG & helping others, and am extremely fortunate to find purpose and a place to have fun in a difficult life.

 I am the Community Manager and current day-to-day "CO" here at VG, under BLuDKLoT, as part of the Administration Team with m823us, MelonMuncher, Ciro, SolarFlame, and others, and I help maintain the dedicated server(s) overall as well as the website, and I help to directly manage & support the administrators and various groups that are the core of VG.

 I spend much of my time developing voice control systems (called AVCS) for PC games in the VoiceAttack program, and I personally help manage the Falcon BMS, ARK, & Arma game servers here.
 I am happy to help new players with simple questions, whitelist requests, player or admin reports, or to restart a server if it needs a swift kick in the chips.

-Along with my fellow VG members here, I stress mutual trust, respect and cooperation, tolerance and understanding, and promoting teamwork skills through PC gaming that can (and have) translated in many ways to the real world by building self confidence, communication & problem solving skills, and experience in coordinated group efforts through small teams management.
+Along with my fellow VG members here, I stress mutual trust, respect and cooperation, tolerance and understanding, and promoting teamwork skills through PC gaming that can (and have) translated in many ways to the real world by building self confidence, communication & problem solving skills, and experience in small teams management.

 And above all, we stress having fun!
 See you on the front!